-Like the XD Design Bobby, this model from Kopack has a hidden zip design that makes it difficult for pickpockets to target, while this bag is nice and comfortable thanks to the padding added to the shoulder straps and other areas of the bag that touch the body.
+Like the Oscaurt, this model from Kopack has a hidden zip design that makes it difficult for pickpockets to target, while this bag is nice and comfortable thanks to the padding added to the shoulder straps and other areas of the bag that touch the body.

-A sleeve on the outside means you can slip the bag over the extendable handles of a wheelie suitcase, while the outer materials are deliberately made from tough nylon that is resistant to tears and anti-slash too!
+A sleeve on the inside means you can keep your laptop safe and in a convenient location, while the outer materials are deliberately made from tough nylon that is resistant to tears and anti-slash too!

 - Hidden zipper design